hardliner66/GoWebMock/README.md

 - Static responses serve either a string or a file from a given path
 - Dynamic responses execute javascript to build the response.

-Inside the javascript, there are four predefined variables:
+Inside the javascript, there are the following predefined variables:
 - request: Holds the current request object.
 - config:  Holds the config, which can be defined in the autoexec.json
 - storage: A simple javascript storage, which persists data between calls. (the storage gets cleared when the server is restarted)